-Recently, I have faced below issue with the fresh sendmail installation on an Linux system.
-While sending email to an specific domain like [email protected] are showing error “stat=User unknown“.
+Recently, I have faced the below issue with a new Sendmail installation on a Linux system.
+While sending emails to a specific domain like [email protected] are showing the error “stat=User unknown“.

-The issue was happening for specific domain only.
+The issue was happening for a specific domain only.
 Sending emails to other domain were working properly.

 The log file entries are looks like below:

 Jan 7 08:36:04 tecadmin sendmail: 1078a4RD022497: from=www-data, size=679, class=0, nrcpts=1, msgid=